 Helium could become the clean energy source of the 21st century.
-Colossal reserves of the gas are waiting to be mined from the moon's surface, and returned to Earth as a fuel for 100% green, radioactive-free nuclear power.
-So what are the hurdles to this endeavour?
+Colossal reserves could to be mined from the moon's surface and returned to Earth as a fuel for clean, green, radioactive-free power.
+So what are we waiting for?

 Helium has a fascinating back story.